Ecwid/ecwid-wordpress-plugin/readme.txt

 * [Ecwid eCommerce Forums](https://www.ecwid.com/forums/forumdisplay.php?f=19)

 == Changelog ==
+= 6.4.13 - Mar 12, 2019 =
+- Fixed a PHP error message ("Cannot use object of type Closure as array")

 = 6.4.12 - Mar 11, 2019 =
 - Improvement for the sharing buttons on the product pages.
 "Share to Facebook", "Tweet" and other share buttons now uses the actual product page URLs instead of a "proxy" Ecwid URL.
 This should make shared links look more appealing in social networks and improve the SEO of your ecommerce store.
 - Fixed an issue in the "Import products from WooCommerce" tool.
 In some cases, import failed and stopped importing products — we fixed that, now it should work fine and you can import your products from WooCommerce to Ecwid when you need it.